Top 30+ Celtic Symbols And Their Meanings

 Celtic Sailor’s Knot symbol

-The name suggests that this ornament is associated with separation, parting, and endless love.
-It can be assumed that this ornament originated from the practical creation of a knot by the sailors’ favorite to be remembered during the period of long and forced separation.
+From the name, it follows that this ornament is associated with separation, parting, and endless love.
+It can be assumed that this ornament arose as a result of the practical creation of the favorite sailors of the Knot in memory during a long and forced separation.

 Bowen Knot